mxxntype/Aeon/README.md

 ### Aeon | NixOS Flake ⚜️

+> [!NOTE]
+> I'm in the process of migrating this entire thing to [Snowfall](https://github.com/snowfallorg/lib), progress takes place in a private repo.
+This one is kind of stale for the time being.
+Once the new version is viable, I will probably merge it into this repo.
+Forever WIP!

 #### What is NixOS?
 [Nix](https://nixos.org/) is a tool that takes a unique, **declarative** approach to package management and system configuration.
 [NixOS](https://nixos.org/) is a **Linux** distribution built around Nix, focusing on reproducible and declarative system-wide configuration management, atomic upgrades, and rollbacks.
 It stores all components, including the kernel, applications, system packages, and configuration files, in `/nix/store`.
 NixOS ensures that configurations don't overwrite each other, can be rolled back, and are built using Nix expressions.